Mariamhsein2001/TicTacToe/README.md

 ## Conclusion

-Our implementation of the classic game Tic-Tac-Toe represents a harmonious blend of user-friendly design and advanced artificial intelligence.
-Our work not only revitalizes the classic Tic-Tac-Toe game but also provides a dynamic and challenging AI opponent, offering a range of experiences for players of all skill levels.
+The implementation of the classic game Tic-Tac-Toe represents a harmonious blend of user-friendly design and advanced artificial intelligence.